 The Gambia has over 60 remote, rural government health clinics to meet the needs of their farming communities.
-While these clinics have nurses and midwifes, most clinics have no reliable electricity.
-At night, the clinic staff are almost helpless.
-With no lights, no way to charge a cell phone and call for transport, no way to check on a laboring mothers progress, there is often little the nurses can do for their patients in an emergency.
+While these clinics include nurses and midwifes, most clinics do not have access to reliable electricity.
+At night, the clinic staff are almost helpless; with no lights, no way to charge a cell phone and call for transport, no way to check on a laboring mothers progress.
+When nighttime emergencies strike, there is very little nurses can do.

-That’s why Power Up Gambia is working with the Gambia Ministry of Health and We Care Solar to place small solar power kits in these clinics.
-Durable, portable, inexpensive, easy to install and maintenance free, these Solar Suitcases allow the clinic staff to have bright lights at night, cell phone charging during the day, and a fetal heart monitor to keep an eye on the health of babies during deliveries.
-With solar power, the staff is no longer helpless in the face of nighttime emergencies.
+Because Power Up Gambia is working with the Gambia Ministry of Health and We Care Solar, small solar power kits are able to be placed in these clinics.
+Durable, portable, inexpensive, easy to install and maintenance free, these Solar Suitcases allow the clinic staff to have bright lights at night, cell phone charging during the day, and a fetal heart monitor to keep an eye on the health of babies during labor.
+Thanks to solar power, the staff is no longer helpless in the face of nighttime emergencies.

-Right now, we have teamed up with private individuals, Rotary clubs, civic groups, churches and student groups to install 26 Solar Suitcases in clinics around The Gambia.
+We continue to team up with private individuals, Rotary clubs, civic groups, churches and student groups to install Solar Suitcases in clinics around The Gambia.
 But that is about to change in a big way.
-Now, We Care Solar has donated 40 solar suitcases- $88,000 worth of equipment!
-That’s enough materials to Power Up every single unlit public clinic in The Gambia.
+Now, there are 58 solar suitcases installed!

 The implications of widespread access to Solar Suitcases is monumental.
-Midwives will be able to see when delivering babies at night.
+Midwives will be able to see when delivering babies during the night.
 Doctors and nurses will be able to monitor fetuses in utero.
 When an emergency referral to a hospital is needed, the nurses have the ability to call for help.
-For clinics that have never had access to electricity, these suitcases are a total game changer– and literal life saver.
+For clinics that have never had access to electricity, these suitcases are a complete game changer– and literal life saver.